mailpile/Mailpile/README.md

 The default search will search in message bodies, from lines, attachment names and subjects.
 Using a `to/from/subject/att/...` prefix will search that part of the message only.
 There's no way to *only* search bodies, they're too full of crap anyway.

-Adding terms narrows the search.
+Adding terms narrows the search, unless the extra terms are prefixed with a `+`, then results are combined.
+Prefixing with `-` removes matches for that term instead.

 You can paginate through results using `next` and `previous`.